-4 CONCLUSION AND FUTURE WORKS
+5 CONCLUSION AND FUTURE WORKS

 In this work, we present GenSim, a scalable LLM framework to augment diverse simulation tasks for robotic policy, which aims to distill LLM grounding and coding capabilities into low-level policies.
-We investigate LLM finetuning and prompting in both goal-directed and exploratory approaches to generate new simulation task codes.
+We investigate LLM prompting, retrieval-augmented generation, and finetuning in both goal-directed and exploratory approaches to generate new simulation task codes.
 We leverage the generated tasks for training multitask policies that show generalization capabilities both to new tasks in simulation and the real world.
+We have seen some limitations in enabling LLM to design tasks and demonstrations in robotic simulation.
+The generated code still contains basic syntax errors and suffers from hallucinations and a lack of grounding in physical and geometric details.
+Another problem is that the code generated tasks can require some manual filtering before policy training.
+Finally, we have only explored table-top pick-and-place task generation, and generating dexterous and complex robotic tasks could be more challenging.
+We hope these limitations shed some light on future attempts at simulation code generations with LLMs.

-5 ACKNOWLEDGEMENT
+6 ACKNOWLEDGEMENT

 We thank MIT Supercloud for providing computing resources.
 The authors would like to thank many helpful discussions from Yoon Kim and Russ Tedrake at MIT.
 This work is supported in part by the Amazon Greater Boston Tech Initiative and Amazon PO No. 2D-06310236.
+This project was supported, in part, by the Amazon Research Award, the Qualcomm Innovation Fellowship, the Intel Rising Star Faculty Award, and the CISCO Faculty Award.